Gaston900/PSArcadeForever/README.md

 Fix screen timings, remove non-existent sprite buffer ram [PGM].

-The Arcade64 "GUI" EkMAME source code has been implemented (BY KAZE).
+The Arcade64 "GUI" EkMAME source code has been implemented (By KAZE).

 The Arcade64 "GUI" new icons have been implemented (By KOF2112).